-One of the greatest benefits of metal roofing for residential purposes is that a metal roof can outlast a conventional roof by a significant factor.
 One of the dimensions for measuring any given roofing system’s attractiveness is its longevity, which can be well over fifty years in metal roofing.
 Fifty years!
-Imagine that, that’s half a century, but you can only get such a long lasting roof, when it is installed by a well trained metal roofing installer who takes the necessary time to install it correctly.
-It means that the installers not only follow the metal roofing manufacturer’s installation requirements, but also take into account the overall condition and functioning of the roof in question, and make any and all, necessary improvements, changes and adjustments with regard to roof ventilation, insulation, roof deck condition, and other factors that comprise a fine working roof.
+Imagine, that’s half a century, but you can only get such a long lasting roof, when it is installed by a well trained metal roofing installer.
+It means that the installer not only follows the metal roofing manufacturer’s installation requirements, but also takes into account the overall condition and functioning of the roof in question, and make any and all, necessary improvements, changes and adjustments with regard to roof ventilation, insulation, roof deck condition, and other factors that comprise a fine working roof.

 Later on, when we received an order for an installation of another metal roof with similar metal shake design and blue color, I came to find out that the manufacturer has discontinued this particular metal roofing system for reasons unknown to me….
 As a result, I had to spend quite a bit of time before we finally found a manufacturer who agreed to purchase blue color aluminum coil and stamped the metal shakes for our order.
-Interestingly enough, the new metal roofing system was made with noticeably lesser gauge or thickness of aluminum, yet the design of its locks was far superior, which is important, because the lock is a critically important feature of any interlocking metal roofing system.
-The new alternative metal shake roofing system was way more reliable than a similar looking, but functionally inferior rumba shake we have installed before.
+Interestingly enough, the new metal roofing system was made with noticeably lesser gauge or thickness of aluminum, yet the design of its locks was far superior.
+This makes a big difference, because the lock is a critically important feature of any interlocking metal roofing system.
+The new alternative metal shake system was way more reliable than a similar looking, but functionally inferior rumba shake we have installed before.
 Take a look at the photograph I took of the two shakes side by side.

 You may also note, that the functionally superior shake with the larger lock also looks more like a shake and it uses less aluminum for the shake itself.
 Sustainably speaking, we are talking about going green in style here!

-Thus, we have established that not all metal roofing systems are made the same, and that as a consumer you should do the due diligence, and research metal roofing materials in question before you commit to any particular system.
+Thus, we have established that not all metal roofing systems are the same, and that as a consumer you should do the due diligence, and research metal roofing materials you are interested in, before committing to any particular system.
 One of the ways to learn more about metal roofing materials and the system specific benefits is to go to a Roofing supply warehouse and ask to speak to a person in charge of the metal roofing products division.
 You can ask them if they can recommend a good metal roofing system for your particular situation.
 Be sure to ask, why they think that the recommended system will work well for you.
 In other words, they should explain the benefits of a metal roofing system they recommend.
-They can also refer you to metal roofing contractors who install this particular metal roofing system.
+They can also refer you to metal roofing contractors who install this particular system.
 But your homework is not done here, in fact it only begins…

-In the winter metal roof, can help you prevent ice dam formation, and ice build up.
-Modern metal roofs are coated with specialty coatings that allow snow to slide off the roof virtually eliminating the ice dam formation.
+In the winter, a metal roof can help you prevent ice dam formation, and ice build up.
+Modern metal roofs are coated with specialty coatings that allow snow to slide off the roof, virtually eliminating ice dam formation.
 In places where falling snow is undesirable, a metal roof can be equipped with specialty snow guards.

-Metal Roof, can set your home apart form the rest.
-Did you know that when you are looking at any given house, its roof is half of what you see.
-Replacing an existing mediocre looking asphalt shingle roof with a more attractive metal roof, will do wonders for the curb appeal of your home.
+A metal roof can set your home apart from the rest.
+Did you know that when you are looking at any given house, its roof is half of what you see?
+Replacing an existing mediocre looking asphalt shingle roof with a more attractive metal roof will do wonders for the curb appeal of your home.
 Not only that, it will increase the value of your property.

 Now, you have heard the tales of incessant noise from a metal roof when it rains, right?
 Well, guess what? that is not the case at all with modern metal roofing.
 I fact, they are awfully quiet, but do not get sleepy, yet!